oneAPI DPC++ Compiler and Runtime architecture design¶

 Registration/unregistration functions.
 The first one is put into a special section so that it is invoked when the parent fat binary is loaded into a process at runtime, the second one is put into another section to be invoked when the parent fat binary is unloaded.
 The registration function basically takes the pointer to the offload descriptor and invokes SYCL runtime library’s registration function passing it as a parameter.

-top-level structure is pi_device_binaries_struct
+header.
+The top-level structure is sycl_device_binaries_struct

 .